guestdaniel/DirksGuestOxenham2026/README.md

 ### Behavioral data analyses

 Behavioral data analyses can be reproduced by running the `.R` scripts in `nofig/stats`.
-Results are saved out as `.txt` files in the same folder.
+Results are saved out as `.png` and `.txt` files in the `outputs` folder.
+These files have names starting with `statsmodel_abc...` where `abc` is either `jnd`, `updown`, or `samediff`. `jnd` refers to the analyses of estimated JNDs reported in the beginning of the manuscript near Figure 1. `updown` and `samediff` refer to analyses of those tasks near Figures 2 and 3.

 ### Figures